yousefelassal/quote-cron/README.md

 > I define friendship as a bond that transcends all barriers.
 When you are ready to expect anything and everything from friends, good, bad or ugly... that's what I call true friendship.

 > Better it is to live one day seeing the rise and fall of things than to live a hundred years without ever seeing the rise and fall of things.

+> Think like a man of action; act like a man of thought.